hashicorp/vault/website/source/api/secret/identity/index.html.md

 - `name` (string: Required) - Name of the persona.
 Name should be the identifier of the client in the authentication source.
-For example, if the persona belongs to userpass backend, the name should be a valid username within userpass backend.
+For example, if the persona belongs to userpass auth method, the name should be a valid username within userpass auth method.
 If persona belongs to GitHub, it should be the GitHub username.

 - `entity_id` (string: required) - Entity ID to which this persona belongs to.